stevenj/CIPs/CIP-0062/README.md

 * InvalidArgumentError - Generic error for errors in the formatting of the arguments.
 * UnknownChoiceError - If a `choice` is not within the [`proposal`](#proposal) option set.
-* InvalidBlockDateError - If a [block date](#blockdate) is invalid.
+* InvalidBlockDateError - If a [`blockDate`](#blockdate) is invalid.
 * InvalidVotePlanError - If the `votePlanId` is not a valid vote plan.
 * InvalidVoteOptionError - If the `index` is not a valid vote option.

 #### APIError elements

 * code - The `APIErrorCode` which is being reported.
-* info - A Human readable description of the error.
+* info - A human readable description of the error.
-* votingPurpose - (*OPTIONAL*) - Only present if the error relates to a voting purpose, and will list all the voting purposes which are involved in the error.
+* votingPurpose - (*OPTIONAL*) - Only present if the error relates to a voting purpose, and will list all the Voting Purposes which are involved in the error.
 See the individual error code descriptions for more information.
 * rejectedVotes - (*OPTIONAL*) - In a voting transaction, there may be multiple votes being signed simultaneously.

 ### Extended TxSignError